convexset/meteor-three-way/README.md

 In this example, for some reason, `tags` is stored in the view model as a string-ified comma separated list, while it is stored as an array on the server.
 When the underlying observer registers a change to the database, the new value is converted and placed into the view model.
 When the database is to be updated, the view model value is transformed back into an array before it is sent back via the relevant Meteor method.

+#### "Family Access": Ancestor and Descendant Data

+`ThreeWay`-enabled templates that are connected by consecutive ancestor/descendant relationships can access each other's data.

 #### Debug

 `ThreeWay.setDebugModeOn()` - Turns on debug mode